 Not every drop of oil poured down a drain will collect in your pipes.
 Far from good news, this means that grease will be passed on to the pipes that connect your facility to municipal sewer systems.
 Clogs can occur here too, causing problems for you and neighboring homes and businesses.
 Facilities that fail to properly manage used cooking oil may be fined for these issues, and you will be liable for any repairs.

 Used cooking oil that makes it into the sewer system can have the biggest impact of all.
 Here, the oil collects trash and solid waste as it travels through municipal pipes, growing larger and harder over time.
 Dubbed “fatbergs,” these masses can reach incredible sizes.
 In some cases, fatbergs have been found to be four times the weight of a humpback whale.
 When a fatberg grows large enough to block sewers, sewage floods buildings and streets, causing extensive property damage and serious public health risks.

 Used Cooking Oil Disposal Safety and Your Facility

 When it comes to keeping pipes clear and municipal resources safe, restaurants and foodservice facilities play a critical role.
 If you need assistance disposing of your used cooking oil, SeQuential can help.
 Our used oil collection service makes it easy for West Coast businesses to dispose of oil without clogging pipes or causing damage.
 We’ll provide a free container and work with you to arrange pickups on your schedule, so you never have to worry about an overflowing container.
-To learn more about how we transform used cooking oil into clean, low carbon biodiesel, call 800-447-3794 or contact us online today.
+To learn more about how we transform used cooking oil into clean, low carbon renewable fuel, call 1 (800) 447-3794 or contact us online today.